fusionportable/Anonymizer/README.md

   python3 -m tf2onnx.convert --graphdef weights/plate.pb --output plate.onnx --inputs image_tensor:0 --outputs num_detections:0,detection_scores:0,detection_boxes:0
   ```
-  If you bother to do this step you can directly download the exported onnx model from NAS@[ramlab_data/FusionPortable/sensor_data_v2/anonymizer/weights_onnx/](http://gofile.me/4jm56/GNx2Hr1lY).
+  If you bother to do this step you can directly download the exported onnx model from NAS@[ramlab_data/FusionPortable/sensor_data_v2/anonymizer/weights_onnx/](http://gofile.me/4jm56/GNx2Hr1lY) or via [google drive](https://drive.google.com/drive/folders/1cuu-lvG8Z6j8K9f66vxztk5XzaqRGI-e?usp=drive_link).
 If you are not a registered user of ramlab's nas, you can download from the link with password `fusionportable`.

 ### Run
 - Check out `onnx` branch